Tue 26/03/2024

 The next day we left around 10am to go have breakfast in a cozy little place we had chanced upon during our last visit.
 It's quite narrow, covered in wood paneling and with various knick-knacks crowding the shelves; the chairs and the tables are made of wood and are all uneven.
 I had a croissant with eggs and bacon and my wife had a bagel with pretty much the same things.
 After breakfast we wanted to visit the museum of Archeology, but it didn't open until 1pm, so we decided to kill some time by visiting a small market/bazaar in a covered gallery nearby.
 I spent the whole time rummaging through the shelves of a used bookstore (the same one where I bought the book I'm currently reading, "The Travels of Ibn Battutah") and my wife found a quirky boutique she loved.
 She bought a blue basque to add to her collection and a pair of unusual rings; I bought a book containing the Vinland Sagas and a copy of Giovenale's Satyres.
 Despite this detour it was still a while until the museum would open and it was raining; we waited painfully in the roads nearby and entered as soon as they opened the gates.

 The museum was larger than I expected and full of artefacts.
 I misjudged the size and ended up spending too much time on the initial part of the exhibition, so much so that I didn't get to see the rest.
 I saw many remarkable things nevertheless.
 The first part displayed various tools (axes, hammers, pins etc) and showcased their evolution: from stone to copper to bronze to iron; with designs and workmanship growing increasingly sophisticated.
 The most impressive to me were a set of polished stone axes made of jadeite that had been imported from the italian Alps; this meant that there had been in place a Europe-wide trade network about 6000 years ago.
 Think about that.
-There was also a massive canoe made from a single tree, 15 meters long but narrow enough for a single person; it dated back to 2000 BC and had only survived because it was submerged in a bog.
+There was also a massive canoe made from a single tree, 15 meters long but only wide enough for a single person; it dated back to 2000 BC and had only survived because it was submerged in a bog.
 The rest of this part of the exhibit focused on gold metalworking, but the next part was more interesting: it was an exhibition of the famous bog bodies.
 I was quite surprised to see them exhibited to the public, as I had always assumed they would be locked away in some freezer for preservation purposes.
 If you have the chance you should go and see them, as they are strikingly well-preserved.
 You can see their hair, nails, even their facial expressions: it's eerie and awe-inspiring at the same time.
 One of them is just a torso but is most interesting in that its nipples were sliced off.
 Apparently, the lords displayed their subjugation and allegiance to the king by kissing his nipples, which means that the torso belonged to someone with a potential claim to the throne and that the murderer(s) had mutilated him in order to cut him out of the rat race.
 I'm reminded of the Merovingian kings of the Franks, who cut off the hair of potential rivals in the family to similarly prevent them from being able to claim the throne.
 Early medieval kings were very bizzarre magical figures.

 I ended up spending 3 hours straight in the museum, until I started to feel tired of standing for so long.
 We had a quick pint in a pub nearby and then had a very early dinner at a ramen place, in view of the Jesus & Mary Chain concert being at 7pm later that evening.
 The ramen was very good and filling; we both had tonkotsu ramen, but mine was spicy.
 When we were leaving we unfortunately got into an argument: I wanted to go back to the hotel to leave my backpack behind, while my wife wanted to go straight to the concert venue to grab seats.
 I always regret our arguments immediately, even during the arguments themselves; but it's hard to have the foresight to avoid them all the time.
 I caved (as I always do*) and we went to the venue 30 mins before the supposed start of the show. [* Maybe it's wrong of me, but I can't stand being mad at each other over what is ultimately a trivial matter.]
 It turns out that they only opened the doors at 7pm.
 We joined a queue that went around the back of the venue and then were told we were in the wrong one; joined the correct one and finally entered.
 The venue was an old-fashioned theatre complete with balconies, chandeliers, stucco and so on; very charming.
 We sat in the upper circle (all other places were sold out) and patiently waited for the venue to very slowly fill up.
 It was about an hour before the opening act started playing.
 It was a band named Aircooled (excellent choice of name if you want your fans to be unable to google you; why not call yourselves "how to lose weight fast" at that point), which I found boring; I almost fell asleep.
 It took a while after the end of their set for the main concert to start: I think it was a bit past 9pm when it finally did.
-In any case, they brought the house down with their thick walls of noise and the jangly guitars, which had us both very surprised, considering they are about 60 or so.
+In any case, they brought the house down: thick walls of noise and jangly guitars, it had us both very surprised, considering they are about 60 or so.
 The singer's voice hasn't aged one bit and they had a lot of energy overall.
 It was a really great concert and they played most of their classics, which drove the audience wild.
 There were a few weirdos in the audience, the most prominent one being an unremarkable looking guy in a flat cap who started flailing his arms like a madman and shouting in bursts; the security had to tell him to calm down (as we were in a seated area) and he sat down hiding his face in his hands for a while to recollect.
 Looked like someone who has been lonely and undersocialised for too long, which made me a little sad for him.
 After the gig we cooled down with a pint in a fancy pub nearby (it was 11pm at this point) and went back to the hotel.

 Today we woke up around 9am, showered, got our bags ready and checked out of the hotel.
 We had breakfast in a small cafe (I had a fresh croissant and my wife a carrot cake muffin) and quickly headed for the nearby museum on the medieval history of the city, because the weather was awful (rain and the inevitable bitterly cold wind that has been with us for the past month).
 This museum did not have many artefacts and relied more on various displays and recreations.
 I did learn quite a few things, so it was ok overall.
 I was happy to see a mention of the Orkneyinga Saga in one of the panels, which I have read a few years ago and really enjoyed (think Game of Thrones without the boobs).
 I can't single out what was best though - nothing really stood out to me.
-Maybe the fact that they used to build houses with floors above the ground one that extended over the street, so that there used to be some shelter from the incessant rain for pedestrians - something sorely needed nowadays but that has mostly disappeared, which is insane.
+Maybe the fact that they used to build houses in which the floors above the ground one extended over the street, so that there used to be some shelter from the incessant rain for pedestrians - something sorely needed nowadays but that has mostly disappeared, which is insane.

 After the museum we went back to the cozy place I mentioned before and grabbed lunch (a feta and spinach pie and a chorizo and cheese tart); as we left it stopped raining and a bit of sun shone through the clouds.
 We collected our luggage from the hotel and headed to the station.
 I spent so long writing this that we are almost home.